-The children loved listening to the story of the 'Owl Babies' by Martin Waddell.
-After listening to the story, the children were introduced to 2 of our tricky words 'I' and 'my' to use within their writing.
+The children loved listening to the story of the "Owl Babies" by Martin Waddell.
+After listening to the story, the children were introduced to two of our tricky words 'I' and 'my' to use in their writing.
 The work that was produced this week was amazing!
 We even made little owlets to hang on our seasonal tree in the classroom.
 One busy week over.

 Number Block Stamping Patterns